 Identify Your Market

 Imagine your target customer.
 Are they homeowners?
-Then you'll want to know the demographics of residents in your area.
+Then you’ll want to know the demographics for your target area.
 Check out city-data.com to start researching demographics in your area.

 Will you be offering your service to local builders in your area?
 Do you prefer to offer your services to cities and counties?
 Mining operations?